-Gedea Biotech has verified the effectiveness of the treatment in in-vitro studies as well as the safety and the stability of the treatment.
-Two clinical studies are currently conducted to show the effectiveness on both bacterial vaginosis and fungal infections.
+Gedea Biotech has verified the effectiveness of the treatment in in-vitro studies as well as the safety and stability of the treatment.
+Two clinical studies are currently conducted to show the effectiveness of both bacterial vaginosis and fungal infections.

 CEO Annette Säfholm leads a strong team with business and research experience from academia, life science start-ups and big pharma.
-Gedea Biotech is based in Lund, Sweden, and joined NOME in 2018.
+Gedea Biotech is based in Lund, Sweden, joined NOME in 2018, and graduated in 2021.